-Acquisition fees to unrelated parties for the year ended December 31, 2016 were \$1.6 million, compared to zerofor the same period in 2015.
-These acquisition fees during the year ended December 31, 2016 were primarily related to three acquisitions that were accounted for as business combinations.
-As discussed below in the "Acquisition Fees - related party" section, prior to July 1, 2016, the effective date of our Amended Management Agreement, our acquisition fees were payable to our Advisor.
+Acquisition fees to unrelated parties for the year ended December 31, 2017 were \$2.5 million, compared to \$1.6 million for the same period in 2016, an increase of \$0.9 million.
+These acquisition fees represent costs incurred on our acquisitions that were accounted for as business combinations.
+The increase results from the fact that in 2017 we had 12 acquisitions that were accounted for as business combinations versus only three during the same period in 2016.
+As discussed below in the "Acquisition Fees-related party" section, prior to July 1, 2016, the effective date of our amended management agreement (the "Amended Management Agreement"), our acquisition fees were payable to our Advisor.